 MESSAGE FROM THE DIVISION DIRECTOR

-Welcome to the homepage of the Division Pulmonary, Critical Care, Allergy and Sleep Medicine at MUSC.
+Welcome to the homepage of the Division Pulmonary, Critical Care and Sleep Medicine at MUSC.
 Our Division is firmly committed to excellence in clinical care, education and research.

 Clinical care With a team of nationally-renowned faculty, the division offers a wide range of clinical services including general and specialized ambulatory clinics, in-patient pulmonary consultation, interventional bronchoscopy and critical care services.
 In addition, it provides multi-disciplinary comprehensive clinical-research centers related to interstitial lung diseases, sarcoidosis, rare lung diseases, atypical mycobacterial diseases, cystic fibrosis, lung transplantation, and the evaluation of sleep-disordered breathing, among many others.
 Outreach clinics in Mount Pleasant and North Charleston extend pulmonary care to patients in the region.
 The Division has been listed regularly in the top hospitals by US News and World Report and takes great pride in providing outstanding clinical care to all of our patients.